 On December 19, 2014, we closed on a \$750.0 million ABCP Facility.
 We retained a 5 percent or \$37.5 million participation interest in the ABCP Facility, resulting in \$712.5 million of funds available for us to draw under the ABCP Facility.
-During 2015, we incurred financing costs under the ABCP Facility of approximately 0.40 percent on average on unused borrowing capacity and approximately 3 month LIBOR plus 0.80 percent on outstandings under the ABCP Facility.
+During 2015, we incurred financing costs under the ABCP Facility of approximately 0.40 percent on average on unused borrowing capacity and approximately 3-month LIBOR plus 0.80 percent on outstandings under the ABCP Facility.

 On February 25, 2016, we amended and extended the maturity of our ABCP Facility.
 The amended ABCP Facility is a \$750.0 million ABCP Facility, in which we no longer hold a participation interest.
 As a result, the full \$750.0 million is available for us to draw.
 We hold 100 percent of the residual interest in the ABCP Facility trust.
-Under the amended ABCP Facility, we incur financing costs of between 0.35 percent and 0.45 percent on unused borrowing capacity and approximately 3 month LIBOR plus 1.00 percent on outstandings.
+Under the amended ABCP Facility, we incur financing costs of between 0.35 percent and 0.45 percent on unused borrowing capacity and approximately 3-month LIBOR plus 1.00 percent on outstandings.
 The amended ABCP Facility extends the revolving period, during which we may borrow, repay and reborrow funds, until February 23, 2017.
 The scheduled amortization period, during which amounts outstanding under the ABCP Facility must be repaid, ends on February 23, 2018 (or earlier, if certain material adverse events occur).
-At March 31, 2016, \$526.5 million was outstanding under the ABCP Facility.
-At March 31, 2016, \$902.0 million of our Private Education Loans were encumbered to support outstandings under the ABCP Facility.
+At June 30, 2016, there were no outstanding balances and no encumbered Private Education Loans under the ABCP Facility.

 Short-term borrowings have a remaining term to maturity of one year or less.
-The ABCP Facility's contractual maturity is two years from the date of inception or renewal (one year revolving period plus a one year amortization period); however, we classify advances under our ABCP Facility as short-term borrowings because it is our intention to repay those advances within one-year.
+The ABCP Facility's contractual maturity is two years from the date of inception or renewal (one year revolving period plus a one year amortization period); however, we classify advances under our ABCP Facility as short-term borrowings because it is our intention to repay those advances within one year.